 A privateer was a private person or private warship authorized by a nation's government by letters of marque to attack foreign shipping.
 Privateers were only entitled by their state to attack and rob enemy vessels during wartime and only ships of the country named in the letter of marque.
 Privateers were part of naval warfare of some nations from the 16th to the 19th centuries.
-The crew of a privateer, if captured, might be treated as prisoners of war by the enemy nation.
+The crew of a privateer, if captured, might be treated as legitimate prisoners of war by the enemy nation, but they also ran the risk of being treated as common pirates.
 The costs of commissioning privateers was borne by investors hoping to gain a significant return from prize money earned from enemy merchants.

 Often used to allow the pirate